 Chase’s Ultimate Rewards points can be earned via credit card spend and new account bonuses.
-Those points can then be transferred to airline partners, used to pay for travel or merchandise, or converted to cash back.
-Chase Ultimate Rewards competes directly with two other bank issued transferable points programs: Citi ThankYou Rewards and Amex Membership Rewards.
+Those points can then be transferred to airline or hotel partners, used to pay for travel or merchandise, or converted to cash back.
+Chase Ultimate Rewards competes directly with other bank issued transferable points programs:

 Below, you’ll find everything you need to know about Chase Ultimate Rewards, edited and updated for 2020.

 Some Chase banking products also earn Ultimate Rewards points bonuses.
 If you can find a good signup bonus (like this one), you can earn as many as 60,000 points that way.
 Similar offers occasionally surface for things like new mortgage accounts, though you’ll want to be sure you’re getting the best rate along with your points.